Georgina Rylance

 Georgina Elizabeth Rylance (born 20 April 1976) is an English actress, best known for Dinotopia.

 Early life

-Born in Ladbroke Grove in 1976, Rylance has a younger sister, Charlotte, and is the daughter of Judge John Rylance QC, a circuit judge, by his marriage to Philippa Bailey.
+Born in Ladbroke Grove in 1976, Rylance has a younger sister, Charlotte, and is the daughter of Judge John Rylance KC, a circuit judge, by his marriage to Philippa Bailey.
 She was educated at St Paul's Girls' School, London, Downe House School, St Edward's School, Oxford, and Oxford Brookes University.

 After being recruited in a pub on the Portobello Road, London, during the Notting Hill Carnival, the eighteen-year-old Rylance embarked on a short modelling career which included a Coca-Cola commercial.
 However, it ended when she accepted a place at Oxford Brookes to read politics and publishing.

 Screen career

 After leaving Oxford Brookes, Rylance trained at the London Academy of Music and Dramatic Art.
 While she was a drama student, she was a regular in the audience at the Gate Theatre.